 In 2016, Chaz drove Prodrive Racing Australia/Rod Nash Racing's #55 Ford FG X Falcon and finished 7th in the championship, failing to score a victory but had five 3rd places.
 In 2017, Mostert continued to race for the same team, driving the same car.
 He was a race winner three times, scoring his best season result to date by finishing fifth in the championship points.

 In 2018, Mostert stayed with Ford under the banner of Tickford Racing.
+He won just once, in Saturday's race at Surfers Paradise, finishing the season sixth in the points.

 Outside Supercars Championship, he was driving BMWs in two sports car endurance races, Bathurst 12 Hour and Petit Le Mans.
 He didn't finish the race at Mount Panorama but reached a podium with third place at Petit Le Mans.